Family of Woman Killed In Boating Accident Files Wrongful Death Lawsuit

-The family of Lane Alden, the woman killed in a 2012 boating accident on the Delaware River, has filed a wrongful death lawsuit against the alleged owner of the boat and driver, who is awaiting trial on vehicular homicide and manslaughter charges.
+With the help of a wrongful death attorney, the family of Lane Alden, the woman killed in a 2012 boating accident on the Delaware River, has filed a lawsuit against the alleged owner of the boat and driver, who is awaiting trial on vehicular homicide and manslaughter charges.

 Le High Valley Live reports: